goschtl/zope/zope3org/trunk/src/zorg/live/README.txt

 Basic idea
 ----------

-This LivePage package implements a MVC approach in its narrow sense: it uses server generated events to update browser views in real time.
+This package implements a MVC approach in its narrow sense: it uses server generated events to update browser views in real time.
 It tries to  try to overcome the traditional model of web pages in which the content of the page is only refreshed in response to a user activity.
 Besides the